Military Band of the General Staff of the Armed Forces of Transnistria: History

 The Band of the General Staff of the Armed Forces of Transnistria was established by order of the Minister of Defense on 29 March 1993.
 At that time it was led by Vladimir Simachenko who began the formation of the staff and the organization of the creative team.
 The first serious test of the fledgling band was at a military parade dedicated to the third anniversary of the founding of the PMR held on Republic Day in 1993.
 In a short time, the band became famous and recognizable.
 In 1997, Vitaly Voynov was appointed director of music of the band.
-This period in the bamd has been known as a turning point.
+This period in the band has been known as a turning point.
 For the first time during his tenure, experienced musicians began to join the band.
 Most of the new musicians have devoted more than one year to the military band services in the Russian, Moldovan, and Ukrainian armies.
 In May 2011, the band took part in a review of military bands held in St. Petersburg, one of the few foreign engagements it has taken.
-It celebrated its silver jubilee in 2018 with a gala concert at the its 25th anniversary with a large gala concert in the Aronetskoy Transnistrian State Drama and Comedy Theater.
+It celebrated its silver jubilee in 2018 with a gala concert at its 25th anniversary with a large gala concert in the Aronetskoy Transnistrian State Drama and Comedy Theater.